niranjan022/Wine-Classification/README.md

 # Wine-Classification
-Using machine learning algorithms to classify the wines based on the various factors
+Using machine learning algorithms to classify the Wine based on the various factors